 I revere the New York Times.
 I don’t just love it.
 I don’t just read it.
 I dive in and put my head under the waters of its lustrous journalism and make bubbly noises of delight.
 I voraciously devour articles about a diverse range of subjects from business to science, to space and human rights.
 The reason for my unquenchable desire for the NYT is not just because I find it the most moreish writing on my daily reading round, it’s because I find myself somehow emerging a better person on the other side.

-This is what all good writing should do.
+This is what all good copywriting should do.

 Communication IS business.

 Even if you’re just writing a newsletter once a month, or a necessarily persuasive email to a recalcitrant client (and who hasn’t?), eventually you’re going to have to write.

 Jennigay Coetzer laid this out rather neatly in a recent article on BizCommunity.
 One of my favourite writing pastimes is rebuttal.
 I’ll argue with anyone, often with the sole intention of fine tuning my ability to communicate.
 The only rule is that if I make the recipient angry, I have lost.
 If this sounds like a pointless exercise I’d be happy to show you how many accounts I’ve rescued with a carefully worded email, how many people I’ve talked off a ledge and how many unpaid invoices (and tempers) I’ve settled without rancour simply by writing to people.

 Say it simply or say it not.